Ureaplasma parvum: Clinical relevance

 The clinical implications concerning the pathogenicity of U. parvum have yet to be determined because of its recent establishment as a separate species from U. urealyticum.
-Due to the species heterogeneity in Ureaplasma spp. not being noted in clinical studies prior to their distinction from each other, it is possible that U. urealyticym is disproportionately overrepresented compared to U. parvum.
+Due to the species heterogeneity in Ureaplasma spp. not being noted in clinical studies prior to their distinction from each other, it is possible that U. urealyticum is disproportionately overrepresented compared to U. parvum.
 As a consequence, interpreting data on Ureaplasma parvum can be difficult since there are currently few studies that differentiate between the Ureaplasma spp.
-Therefore, there is little substantial evidence that U. parvum causes any of the diseases that have been associated with U. urealyticym, specifically inflammatory vulvovaginitis, male infertility and non-gonococcal urethritis (NGU), female urethritis and urethral pain syndrome, pelvic inflammatory disease, cervicitis, ectopic pregnancy, and female infertility.
+Therefore, there is little substantial evidence that U. parvum causes any of the diseases that have been associated with U. urealyticum, specifically inflammatory vulvovaginitis, male infertility and non-gonococcal urethritis (NGU), female urethritis and urethral pain syndrome, pelvic inflammatory disease, cervicitis, ectopic pregnancy, and female infertility.
 It is important for future studies to accurately differentiate between U. urealyticum and U. parvum, as this will aid in the etiological analysis of NGU and other diseases.

+There is no evidence of any role of U. parvum in cervicitis.

 Ureaplasma spp. lack a cell wall and are therefore resistant to antimicrobials that specifically attack the cell wall.
 For this reason, Ureaplasma spp. are particularly difficult to diagnose and eradicate, and unnecessary treatment can further encourage antimicrobial resistance.
 As a result, extensive testing and treatment of the Ureaplasma spp. is not always recommended.

 Ureaplasma parvum is usually part of the normal genital flora.
 Rarely can it cause invasive infections such as genitourinary infections, septic arthritis, or meningitis.